 Using, Buying & Selling Anabolic Steroids

-Get caught with enough to be suspected of selling or exporting (illegally) and you could end up in the slammer – read the story of Richard Crawley and Ashley Vincent Livingston.
+Get caught with enough to be suspected of selling or exporting (illegally) and you could end up in the slammer: read the story of Richard Crawley and Ashley Vincent Livingston.

 Valium, Xanax & Other Related Drugs

-Xanax is another drug that can be bought in many of Thailand’s pharmacies, as can Valium, Rohypnol and a host of other drugs.
+Xanax is another drug that can be bought in many of Thailand’s pharmacies, as is the case with Valium, Rohypnol and a host of other drugs.
 But it’s not legal.

 If you go through customs with the wrong drug, or get stopped and searched and caught with something you shouldn’t have, a great trip could quickly descend into a nightmare.

-No doubt you’ve heard the old “you can pay your way our of anything in Thailand’ talk, but the reality is that not every policeman can be bought.
-Your best bet is to stay away from using drugs and mixing with those who do drugs.
+No doubt you’ve heard the old “you can pay your way our of anything in Thailand” talk, but the reality is that not every policeman can be bought, as discussed previously.